DEFRA/software-development-standards/docs/standards/net_standards.md

 1. **Primary Stack Preference**:
    - **Node.js** is the preferred stack for all new projects.
    - The decision to use .NET must be supported by clear evidence, such as:
-     - Integration with commodity products or libraries that are best suited .NET.
+     - Integration with commodity products or libraries that are best suited to .NET.
      - Specific backend service requirements that are better suited to .NET.
      - Ecosystem is already heavily invested in .NET, making it more efficient to continue using it.
      - Matches team profile and expertise.